Do I Need a Licensed Process Server in California?

 Is there a California state license number to check for a process server?

 No — California doesn't issue state licenses for process servers.
-Process servers may be registered with their county sheriff's office, but this is voluntary and not a license.
-You can verify county registration if needed.
+Process servers may be registered with their county sheriff's office, but this is voluntary, not a license.
+You can verify county registration status if needed.

 What's the difference between a registered and non-registered process server in California?

-A registered process server has gone through a county registration process including a background check.
+A registered process server has completed a county registration process including a background check.
 Non-registered servers can still legally serve documents.
-The registration primarily signals professionalism and accountability, not additional legal authority.
+Registration signals professionalism and accountability — it doesn't grant additional legal authority.

 Can my adult child serve papers for my small claims case?

 Yes.
 Any adult 18 or older who is not a party to the case can serve papers.
-Your adult child could serve them, complete the proof of service form, and sign under penalty of perjury.
+Your adult child could serve them, complete the proof of service form accurately, and sign under penalty of perjury.

 What are the risks of using a non-professional to serve papers?

-Non-professionals may use incorrect service methods, fail to complete the proof of service accurately, not know the rules for substitute service, or be unable to credibly testify about service if it's later challenged.
+Non-professionals may use incorrect service methods, fail to complete the proof of service accurately, not know the rules for substitute service under CCP § 415.20, or be unable to credibly testify about service if it's later challenged.
 These mistakes can delay or derail your case.

 Work With an Experienced Process Server

-Northbound Legal brings professional experience, documented service, and court-ready proof to every service job in Richmond and the Bay Area.
+Northbound Legal brings professional experience, documented service, and court-ready proof to every job in Richmond and Contra Costa County.

 View Our Services